levpen/Synchronized-File-Storage/Report.md

 ## Execution steps

-On the server side we decided to implement the following API on Python.
+On the server side we decided to implement the following API.
 ### Server API
 - GET: /get_since - returns files since the date argument